 Because of common course numbering and similarity in degree plans, students can easily matriculate to universities, with most credits being accepted by public post-secondary institutions in Texas.

 Fields of Study

 Field of study curricula were mandated by the state legislature in 1997.
-These programs offer transferability to general academic teaching institutions in the state of Texas and guarantee substitution for lower-division requirements for the degree program.
+These programs can transfer to general academic teaching institutions in the state of Texas and guarantee substitution for lower-division requirements for the degree program.
 Lee College currently offers Fields of Study in five areas: Computer Science, Criminal Justice, Music, Speech Communications, and Business.

 Areas of Concentration

 Areas of Concentration (AOC) provide structure to the elective courses taken to complete an AA or AS degree.
 Students focused on a major for bachelors degree work have multiple AOCs from which to choose.
 It is the responsibility of the student to contact the transfer university to obtain its specific course requirements and enroll in appropriate lower-division courses.